kosamad/the-meadow-project/README.md

 * Find and understand key information about products including descriptions, costs, and delivery information so I can make an informed purchasing decision.
 * Understand what the company stands for and see it aligns with my values.
 * Pick a delivery date that suits me.
+* Add a message with my bouquet/plant delivery
+* Add a note to my order to say to avoid roses, or yellow flowers.
 * Learn about future events I might want to sign up for.
+* View where the company is based so I can see if event attendance is possible.
 * Read reviews from other customers to help me make an informed purchasing decision.
 * Sign up for the site's newsletter so I can be informed about new events, products, and rewards.
 * Contact the business to ask any questions before making a purchase.
 * Add products to my basket, so I can make a purchase when I'm ready to and have confidence they have been added succesfully.
+* View my basket and identify how much my order might cost me.
 * See adverts for part of the site I might not have thought of.
-* Add a message with my bouquet/plant delivery
-* Add a note to my order to say to avoid roses, or yellow flowers.
+* Follow the companies social media platforms.

 As a **buying customer** , I would also like to be able to:

 * Easily input my delivery and card information.
 * Register on the site so I can make further purchases more easily.
 * Opt out of receiving the newsletter.
 * Remove unwanted items from my basket.
-* Increase the number of a product in my basket easily.
 * Be able to add more than one person to an event's booking.
+* Recieve an email confirmation of my order once complete.

 As a **registerd user**, I would also like to be able to: